Timoney (armoured personnel carrier): Timoney 6x6 armoured reconnaissance vehicle

-Timoney 4x4 Armoured Reconnaissance Vehicle
+Timoney 4x4 armoured reconnaissance vehicle

-The Timoney 4x4 Armoured Reconnaissance Vehicle (ARV) was a reconnaissance vehicle based on the drive components of the APC, but powered by a Perkins T6.3544 diesel engine.
+The Timoney 4x4 armoured reconnaissance vehicle (ARV) was a reconnaissance vehicle based on the drive components of the APC, but powered by a Perkins T6.3544 diesel engine.
 The design also incorporated Trelleborg AB run-flat tyres.
 The ARV was fitted with the two-man turret from the FV101 Scorpion armed with a 76 mm gun.
 The commander sat on the left and the gunner on the right.
 Traverse was manual but an electric drive could be installed.
 Timoney designed, built and tested two prototypes of the armoured reconnaissance vehicle in Ireland.
 The design reportedly then went into production in Tanzania for their armed forces under a technology transfer agreement.
 In the early 1980s Tanzanian engineers were brought to Ireland for training to facilitate the transfer.
 The ARV was one of a number of Timoney all-terrain vehicle designs the Tanzanian government hoped to manufacture domestically.

 Timoney later designed a greatly improved version of the ARV 4x4 dubbed the Mk 2.
 Performance in water during amphibious operation was enhanced with the addition of water jets and power-to-weight ratio upgraded with a Detroit Diesel turbo diesel engine.
 Armour protection was also thickened with the hull able to resist 20 mm rounds in the frontal arc.

 BDX (Timoney Mk V)

 In 1977 production began under licence of an improved Timoney MkIV (also known as the MkV) by Beherman Demoen Engineering of Belgium, following negotiations the previous year.
 The vehicle, named the BDX is very similar to the Timoney design but with some modifications to meet Belgian requirements.
 The basic BDX APC lacks a turret, and an NBC collective protection or air conditioning system can be installed.
 Some vehicles had a small dozer blade mounted for obstacle clearing.
 Similar to the base Timoney design it was also possible to install a turret on the forward hull roof to accommodate either one or two 7.62 mm machine guns.
 Other armament options offered were a 20 mm cannon, a breech loaded 81 mm mortar or a 90 mm gun.
 Various other modifications have been proposed, including a turreted MILAN anti-tank missile carrier, an ambulance and a 51 mm multiple launch rocket system.
 A diesel engine was also tested as a possible customer option.

 The first production order for the BDX was awarded by the Belgian government in 1977 and called for the delivery of 43 vehicles to the Belgian Air Force for airfield protection duties and 80 vehicles to the Belgian Gendarmerie.
 The air force vehicles were armed with a ring-mounted 7.62 mm light machine gun.
-The gendarmerie included 13 vehicles with a 81 mm mortar installed in the back of the hull, firing through a roof hatch.
+The gendarmerie included 13 vehicles with an 81 mm mortar installed in the back of the hull, firing through a roof hatch.
 The first batch of production vehicles were presented in 1978 and production was completed for the Belgian government by February 1981.
 BDX also delivered five vehicles to Argentina.
 All operable former Belgian vehicles were delivered to Mexico after they were phased out.